-Noted above, the Consolidated Plan and Annual Action Plan were developed through a process that included an extensive community involvement, community workshops, provider input, community surveys of up to 950 persons, a public review period and final City of Tempe Council action scheduled for April 23, 2020 comments will be addressed; if received from the public during the public review period.
+Noted above, the Consolidated Plan and Annual Action Plan were developed through a process that included an extensive community involvement, community workshops, provider input, community surveys of up to 950 persons, a public review period and final City of Tempe Council action. on April 23, 2020 no comments were received from the public during the public review period.